 SKEMA Business School offers a unique MSc in Luxury Hospitality & Innovation, which is taught in English.
 It is a joint programme with Ecole Ferrières and graduates will obtain a double degree.
-They will also have the opportunity to obtain the professional Certification in Hotel Industry Analytics (CHIA).
+They will also have the opportunity to obtain professional Certification in Hotel Industry Analytics (CHIA).
 This MSc is addressed to current or future hospitality professionals and prepares them for management positions.
 It contains cutting-edge courses including consumer behaviour, revenue management strategies, finance and marketing focusing on data analytics.
 Courses last for 8 months and are followed by work experience or a research project.

 EU Business School

 EU Business School offers a Master in Tourism and Hospitality Management in Barcelona, home to some of the world’s largest multinational companies in Tourism.
-This master programme is designed for those who want to develop executive skills and strategic aptitudes.
+This master’s programme is designed for those who want to develop executive skills and strategic aptitudes.
 It explores the principles and methods that construct tourism and hospitality while developing the mindset of multicultural management needs.
 This programme is also available in Geneva or Montreux in Switzerland.
 The programme lasts 3-terms/1-year and its faculty is composed of highly qualified academics, entrepreneurs, consultants and business leaders.

 University of Surrey

-Surrey’s International Tourism Management MSc is one of the longest-established university courses of its type in the world, promising students pioneering research as well as a strong focus on forward-thinking ideas and innovation.
+Surrey’s International Tourism Management MSc is one of the longest-established university courses of its type in the world, promising students with pioneering research as well as a strong focus on forward-thinking ideas and innovation.
 The course takes a broad view of tourism management and teaches students to understand the various challenges that modern tourism managers and other professionals are likely to face, from finance and business plans to ethics and CSR.
 The University of Surrey also supports students with their professional development, with a practical focus on managerial and strategic issues within tourism, giving them a competitive edge with prospective employers.

 university of Cumbria

-The University of Cumbria’s MBA Tourism Management is a premium management qualification aimed at aspiring industry leaders working in tourism.
-Designed in consultation with employers from across the tourism industry this programme gives you the opportunity to develop your strategic knowledge in the successful management of tourism-related businesses and obtain a highly relevant and unique qualification at postgraduate level.
-Located at Ambleside Campus, in the heart of the Lake District, and a UNESCO Heritage site, the learning experience is delivered in one of the most popular tourist destinations in the world, providing insights into best practice and the opportunity to work with some of the most innovative and creative businesses in the region.
+The University of Cumbria’s MBA in Tourism Management is a premium management qualification aimed at aspiring industry leaders working in tourism.
+Designed in consultation with employers from across the tourism industry this programme gives you the opportunity to develop your strategic knowledge in the successful management of tourism-related businesses and obtain a highly relevant and unique qualification at the postgraduate level.
+Located at Ambleside Campus, in the heart of the Lake District, and a UNESCO Heritage site, the learning experience is delivered in one of the most popular tourist destinations in the world, providing insights into best practices and the opportunity to work with some of the most innovative and creative businesses in the region.

 La Rochelle Tourism & Hospitality School